kpousti/cse15l-lab-reports/LabReport4.md

 - Effect: Executes the `git clone` command and clones the repository to the local machine.
 ![Third?](gitclone2.pdf)

 After typing `ls` I could see lab 7/ listed.
-Then with past knowledge of how to do so, I changed the directory to lab 7 with the commmand;`cd l<tab>` This allowed for me to pratcice Profesors shortcut using `<tab>`
+Then with past knowledge of how to do so, I changed the directory to lab 7 with the commmand;`cd l<tab>` this allowed for me to pratcice professors shortcut using `<tab>`
 - Keys pressed: `ls`
 - Effect: Lists the contents of the current directory.
 - Keys pressed: `cd l<tab>`